These Cities Have the Most Dangerous Drivers — and It Could Cost You

 This dash cam features a 170° wide-angle front lens and a 120° rear lens to capture more of your surroundings.

 On its own, a dash cam won't reduce your car insurance costs.
-However, it does make it a lot easier for your insurance company to process claims in the event of a collision or property damage.
+However, it makes it easier for your insurance company to process claims in the event of a collision or property damage.

-And in the case of a he-said-she-said, where police try to determine cause, having a camera can help you immensely if you didn't cause the accident and don't want to be at-fault or liable for damages.
+In the case of a he-said-she-said, in which police try to determine cause, having a camera can help you immensely if you didn't cause the accident and don't want to be at fault or liable for damages.

 Bottom line on protecting your car from dangerous drivers